Frojd/Frojd-Gulp/README.md

 ## Installing

 Place in root of project and edit config.js and supply path to the directory where your scripts, less files and images are located.
+!
+Note: Use main.less and main.js as your main files

 ```
 // Example Wordpress